-A: The 2013 data summary shows that when pesticide residues are found on foods, they are nearly always at levels below the tolerances set by the EPA.
-Excluding water, residues exceeding the established tolerance were detected in 0.23 percent (23 of 9,990) of the samples, and 3.0 percent (301 of 9,990) of the samples had residues with no established tolerance for the specific commodity tested.
-For baby food and infant formula, the data show that no residues were found that exceeded the tolerance levels.
-One residue on one baby food sample was found where no tolerance was established, but the extremely low level of this residue is not a food safety risk.
-The presence of such residues does not pose a safety concern.
+A: The 2014 data summary shows that when pesticide residues are found on foods, they are nearly always at levels below the tolerances set by the EPA.
+In 2014, over 41 percent of the samples tested had no detectable pesticide residue and over 99 percent of the samples tested had residues below the tolerances established by the EPA.
+Residues exceeding the established tolerance were detected in 0.36 percent (38 of 10,619) of the samples, and 2.6 percent (281 of 10,619) of the samples had residues with no established tolerance for the specific commodity tested.
+For infant formula, the data show that no residues were found that exceeded the tolerance levels, nor were there any residues with no established tolerance.